PulsarBlow/NameCheck/README.md

 # NameCheck

-NameCheck is simple web API providing features to check for a **name availability on WHOIS and social networks (Twitter, Facebook)**.
+NameCheck is simple web API providing features to check for a **name availability on WHOIS and social networks**.
 It helps choosing a name for your new project.
 A name which is available and ready to be used.

 There are other better, more complete, more polished tools existing on the web (eg: [namechk.com](http://namechk.com/))